retttddd/webdrivermeta/README.md

 2. **Make a REST Call**: Utilize the RESTful API by making a request with the corresponding fields.

-By following these straightforward steps, you can seamlessly access and utilize WebdriverMeta to acquire the web drivers you need.
+By following these straightforward steps, you can seamlessly access and utilize WebdriverMeta to acquire the web drivers links you need.